 We could hear the monsters roaring and hissing behind us, but none of us looked back.
 I was just so terrified I had no thought other than to get the hell out of this place!

 That began to look like an impossibility however.
 At the end of the road we could see five of the creatures completely covered in blood and entrails blocking the way.
 We all stopped and froze.
 There was seemingly no way of escape.
 As I turned round I could see more of those hideous things coming up the other way.
-I still couldn’t believe the situation I was in.
-Here I was waiting to be torn apart by fucking monsters!
+I still couldn’t even believe the situation I was in.

 I almost felt like laughing at the absurdity of it all, when suddenly the monsters began to wince and cower.
 I turned around to see a young man standing in the road wielding a cross.
 He had come out of one of the houses.
 He was reasonably young, probably close to my age, had thick black hair, and was quite tall and athletic looking.
 He told us to follow him and we all instantly agreed.
 The fact that he didn’t have fangs, red eyes or stunk definitely worked in his favour!

 He ran through the house he had come through on the left end side of the street.
 Though it was burning he still went through it as the flames hadn’t consumed the whole house.